twiecki/WhileMyMCMCGentlySamples/content/2013-08-07-conways-game-of-life.md

-Title: Conway's Game of Life
+Title: The Game of Life in Python
 date: 2013-08-07 16:00
 comments: true
 slug: conways-game-of-life